nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/gatt_dm.rst

 The GATT Discovery Manager handles service discovery on GATT servers.

 When a client connects to a peer device that has a desired server, service discovery is necessary to ensure that the client interacts with the server's characteristics using the correct attributes handles.
-Service discovery is also important because Bluetooth LE advertising does not mandate that all services are advertised.
+Service discovery is also important because Bluetooth® LE advertising does not mandate that all services are advertised.
 To actually know if a service is present on a peer device, you must perform a service discovery.

 The GATT Discovery Manager simplifies the usage of :ref:`Zephyr <bluetooth_api>`'s :c:func:`bt_gatt_discover` function by processing the data using predefined filters.